houdayec/MooseAssistant_Docs/README.md

-Here you will get all information about the first version of the Exchange Students Assistant.
+Here you will get all information about the first version of the MOOSE.

 See the file NEWS for the user-visible changes from previous releases.
 In addition, there have been bugs fixed.